What is IB?

 All students in RRISD are encouraged to begin the IB Programme at Westwood or Stony Point High Schools.
 Students may transfer to a campus offering the IB Programme.

 McNeil and Westwood students may participate in the Westwood IB Programme; Cedar Ridge, Round Rock, and Stony Point students may participate in the Stony Point IB Programme.

 The student is responsible for transportation.
-Further information is available from the IB Coordinator at the participating high schools and at www.ibo.org.
+Further information is available from the IB Coordinator at the participating high schools.
 Participation requires completion of the IB Statement of Declaration.